softwareguru/airflowsummit-website/content/speakers/brent-bovenzi/_index.md

  - 2023
  - 2024
  - 2025
+ - 2026
 featured: true
 ---

-Frontend Engineer since 2016, contributing to Airflow since 2020.
-Leading the UI redesign in Airflow 3.
+Frontend Engineer since 2016.
+At Astronomer and contributor to Airflow since 2020.
+Airflow PMC member.